-AIM (Academic Integrity Module) is the online module available through Moodle.
+Academic Integrity Module (AIM means the online module available through Moodle.
 This module introduces and helps reinforce the principles of ethical academic practice.

-Assessment is a piece of academic work that closely targets defined learning outcomes, allows students to demonstrate their learning and capabilities, and provides a basis for formal certification of their academic achievements.
+Assessment means a piece of academic work that closely targets defined learning outcomes, allows students to demonstrate their learning and capabilities, and provides a basis for formal certification of their academic achievements.

-Examinations are time-limited assessment tasks conducted under invigilation.
-They can include tests, practical assessments, in-unit quizzes and final examinations.
+Examination means a time-limited assessment tasks conducted under invigilation.
+It may include tests, practical assessments, in-unit quizzes and final examinations.